Prosecution of sexualised violence (Germany)

 Conviction only occurs in eight per cent of reported rapes

 The consequences of sexualised violence are manifold.
 As well as physical injuries, survivors of sexualised violence suffer psychological consequences.
 It is therefore of extreme importance to adopt a trauma-sensitive approach to the documentation and statement-taking in the immediate wake of crimes against sexual self-determination.
 Survivors of rape often suffer from severe psychosomatic complaints such as depression, sleep disturbances or post-traumatic stress disorder (PTSD).

-Despite the serious consequences of sexualised violence, out of 8,031 cases reported in 2012 (source: Police Crime Statistics 2012, Federal Ministry of the Interior) there was only a conviction in 8.4 per cent.
+Despite the serious consequences of sexualised violence, there is rarely a conviction.
 In most cases, the evidence was declared to be insufficient for a conviction, or it was the defendant’s word against the accused’s.

-Another reason for the low rate of conviction is given in a Press Release from the Criminological Research Institute of Lower Saxony as, among others, a high court judgement from 2004 which is very disadvantageous for the victims.
-This low conviction rate has drastic consequences, as the 2004 Family Ministry study shows, since it in turn leads to only 8 per cent of all cases of sexualised violence actually being reported.
+Another reason for the low rate of conviction is given in a Press Release from the Criminological Research Institute of Lower Saxony as, among others, a high court judgement from 2006 which is very disadvantageous for the victims.
+This low conviction rate has drastic consequences, as only a small percentage of all cases of sexualised violence actually being reported.
 Feelings of shame and the social stigmatisation of victims are also a significant obstacle to the pursuit of justice.